Chapter 5: Miscellaneous Topics on Function Templates in C++

 }

-So in this program we have first defined the template function add() which has a template type parameter T. There are two function parameters to add() function, x and y.
-Both x and y are cost reference to T type data object.
-The template function add() perform very minimal operation, i.e., adds up the input values and returns the result.
-The return data type of add() is also T. In the main() function of the program we have called add() with two int type data and printed the return value of add().
+So in this program we have first defined the template function add() which has a template type parameter T. There are two function parameters to the add() function, x and y.
+Both x and y are const reference to T type data object.
+The template function add() performs a very minimal operation — it adds up the input values and returns the result.
+The return data type of add() is also T. In the main() function of the program we have called add() with two int type data and printed the return value.
 In short, in declaration we tell the compiler about the input and output parameters of the template function and in definition we implement what the template function is actually supposed to perform.
 Let us now move on to the next section where we will learn where to declare and where to define the template function.

 Declaration before definition